Network Functions Virtualization Product Guide

 - Reduces capital expenditure because it uses commodity-off-the-shelf hardware instead of expensive tailor-made equipment.

-- Reduces operational costs by streamlined operations and automation that optimizes day-to-day tasks and improves employee productivity.
+- Uses streamlined operations and automation that optimize day-to-day tasks to improve employee productivity and reduce operational costs.

 1.2.
 Supported Configurations for NFV Deployments

 Red Hat OpenStack Platform supports NFV deployments with the inclusion of automated OVS-DPDK and SR-IOV configuration.